 The letter must state the applicant’s reasons for appealing the initial decision.
 The letter should not simply repeat information that was presented in the application.
 If the basis for the appeal is a changed grade or an incorrectly reported test score, please provide documentation (such as a transcript or a revised score report) in the same envelope as your letter of appeal.
 Recommendations

 Submitting an Appeal

 - We strongly recommend that you include copies of all high school and college transcripts.

 - Letters of recommendation are not required.
 If letters are included, the limit is two.

 University of California, Santa Barbara

 We appreciate your interest in UC Santa Barbara.

 If an applicant remains interested in attending UCSB, the Office of Admissions staff will be pleased to assist them in planning for admission to a future term or as a transfer student.
 We offer a variety of services throughout the year for students planning to transfer.
 Opportunities for individual advising, virtual college fairs, online chats and in-person events can be found on our Webinars and Online Events and Virtual Tours pages.

 Please note: UCSB accepts only junior-level transfers and will give priority consideration to applicants from California community colleges.

-UCSB has established a Transfer Admission Guarantee (TAG) for fall terms with all California community colleges.
+UCSB has established a Transfer Admission Guarantee (TAG) for with all California community colleges.
 Applicants should refer to the ASSIST website under articulation agreements by major for specific details on TAG agreements between UCSB and their community college.
 Also, please visit our Transfer Admission Guarantee (TAG) page for more detailed information.